-In this mode of operation pin REM-SB can serve as lock, preventing the DC terminal from being switched on by any means.
+In this mode of operation pin REM-SB can serve as lock, preventing the DC output from being switched on by any means.
 This results in following possible situations:

-DC terminal + Level on pin REM-SB + Parameter "REM-SB Level" → Behavior is off HIGH + Normal The DC terminal isn't locked.
+DC output + Level on pin REM-SB + Parameter "REM-SB Level" → Behavior HIGH + Normal The DC output isn't locked.
 It can be switched on by pushbutton "On/Off" (front panel) or via command from digital interface.
-LOW + Inverted 7 (none panel) of via command none digital internace.
-HIGH + Inverted The DC terminal is locked.
+LOW + Inverted 7 (none panel) of via command from digital interface. is off HIGH + Inverted The DC output locked.
 It can't be switched on by pushbutton "On/Off" (front panel) or via command from digital interface.
-When trying to switch on, a pop-up in the display resp. an error message will be generated. + LOW + Normal 7
+When trying to switch on, a pop-up in the display resp. an error message will be generated. + LOW + Normal →

-In case the DC terminal is already switched on, toggling the pin will switch the DC terminal off, similar to what it does in analog remote control:
+In case the DC output is already switched on, toggling the pin will switch the DC output off, similar to what it does in analog remote control:

-DC terminal + Level on pin REM-SB + Parameter "REM-SB Level" → Behavior is on HIGH + Normal The DC terminal remains on, nothing is locked.
-It can be switched on or off by pushbutton or digital command. + LOW + Inverted 7 on by pashbatton of digital communic.
-HIGH + Inverted The DC terminal will be switched off and locked.
+DC output + Level on pin REM-SB + Parameter "REM-SB Level" → Behavior HIGH + Normal The DC output remains on, nothing is locked.
+It can be switched on or off by pushbutton or digital command. io on Т LOW + Inverted 7 by pashbatton of digital communic. is on HIGH + Inverted → The DC output will be switched off and locked.
 Later it can be switched on again by toggling the pin.
 During lock, pushbutton or digital command can delete the request to switch on by pin. + LOW + Normal 7 b) Remote control of current and power